AEM-6.3-DynamicMedia-3D version 2.1.0 (December 6, 2017)

-The AEM 3D feature pack enables support for 3D content in AEM Assets.
+This feature pack enables support for 3D content in AEM Assets.
 It provides capabilities to upload, manage, preview, and render 3D assets.
-Support for viewing and rendering is optimized for individual objects (rather than complex scenes with multiple objects).

 Also included are server-side integrations with Autodesk® Maya® (Windows only).
-When you install and configure Maya on the same server as AEM you enable support for native Maya file formats, including high-quality rendering with the NVIDIA® mental ray® Standalone plug-in for Maya.
-Installing and configuring 3ds Max on the server enables support for the native .max file format.
+When you install and configure Maya on the same server as AEM you enable support for native Maya and other file formats, including high-quality rendering with the NVIDIA® mental ray® Standalone plug-in for Maya.

 See also Working with 3D assets.